 France is the most renowned wine producer in the world and traces its history to the 6th century BC, with many of France’s regions dating their wine-making history to Roman times.
 The wines produced range from expensive high-end wines sold internationally to more modest wines usually only seen within France.

-France is the source of many grape varieties (Cabernet Sauvignon, Chardonnay, Pinot noir, Sauvignon blanc, Syrah) that are now planted throughout the world, as well as wine-making practices and styles of wine that have been adopted in other producing countries.
+France is the source of many grape varieties (Cabernet Sauvignon, Chardonnay, Pinot noir, Sauvignon blanc, Syrah) that are now planted throughout the world, and her wine-making practices and styles of wine have been adopted in many other wine producing countries.

 As can clearly be seen from the map, the vast majority of wine regions, terroirs and appellations follow the river and canal network very closely.
 Throughout the nineteenth century one of the main cargoes, carried in large barrels on barges along the canals, was wine.